-1. Financial accounting: what happened in the last month, quarter or year.
+Financial accounting: what happened in the last month, quarter or year.
 Everything up to and including producing a set of accounts for a company;

-- Financial analysis: why it happened and what is likely to

-happen the future.
-Budgeting,

-forecasting, analysis and planning

-on OPEX, CAPEX and revenue/

-sales;

-- AP/AR Accounts Assistant: transactional and reconciliation activity on payables and receivables that impact the flow of funds in an organisation and form the building blocks of the accounts; and

-- 4. Other roles: either specialist (treasury) or an extension of one of the activities above (like statutory reporting).
+- Financial analysis: why it happened and what is likely to happen - the future.
+Budgeting, forecasting, analysis and planning on OPEX, CAPEX and revenue/ sales; - 3.
+AP/AR Accounts Assistant: transactional and reconciliation activity on payables and receivables that impact the flow of funds in an organisation and form the building blocks of the accounts; and - 4.
+Other roles: either specialist (where finance and IT overlap) or an extension of one of the activities above (like statu-tory reporting).